linode/terraform-provider-linode/README.md

 ---------------------

 ```
-# For example, restrict template version in 0.1.x
+# For example, restrict linode version in 0.1.x
-provider "template" {
+provider "linode" {
   version = "~> 0.1"
 }
 ```